How to Write Natural Dialogue in 11 Steps!

 An action beat is a description of the expressions, movements, or even internal thoughts that accompany the speaker’s words.
 It is included in the same paragraph as the dialogue to indicate that the person acting is also the person speaking.

 Action beats help illustrate what’s going on in a scene, and can even replace dialogue tags, avoiding the need for a long list of lines ending in “he said," or "she said.”
-Here’s an example of action beats in, well, action, from Kazuo Ishiguro's Never Let Me Go:
+Kazuo Ishiguro's Never Let Me Go is an example of action beats used well!

 4. Make each character sound distinct